MonikaSzucs/comp-2825-computer-architecture-organization/class-2/class2.md

 - it will then add the register 3+4 and will put the total number back into the output register which now will be 7

 Output register
-- you can choose to either shell it out in teh register for future use or shell it out to RAM for later
+- you can choose to either shell it out in the register for future use or shell it out to RAM for later

 Eventually everything goes back to main memory then goes back to hard drive